owao/owao/README.md

 ### 2022.03 ~ 2023.02
 - **March**
-    - Participating on paper conference of Artificial Intelligence and Humanities – “Can artificial intelligence be educated for social intelligence?”
+    - Participating on paper conference of Artificial Intelligence and Humanities – “Can Artificial Intelligence be Trained to have Social Intelligence”
 - **August**
     - Campus Town Employment Academy Study in Univ. of Seoul (AI development)
 - **September ~ Present**